Hypergraph-based Motion Generation with Multi-modal Interaction Relational Reasoning: Methodology

 \subsubsection{Posterior Distribution Learner}

 In our study, we incorporated multi-scale hypergraph embeddings into a multi-agent trajectory generation system using the CVAE framework \cite{pagnoni2018conditional} to address the stochastic nature of each agent’s behavior, as shown in Figure \ref{fig_posterior_distribution_learner}.
 Here, we denote the historical trajectories $\mathbf{X}_{1:T}$ as $\mathbf{X}_T$, and denote the predicted future trajectories $\mathbf{X}_{T+1:T+F}$ as $\mathbf{X}_F$.
 Let $\log p(\mathbf{X}_F | \mathbf{X}_T)$ denote the log-likelihood of predicted future trajectories $\mathbf{X}_F$ given historical trajectories $\mathbf{X}_T$.
+The core challenge is that, even with identical histories, multiple future trajectories are plausible due to unobserved driver intentions, sensor noise, and varying traffic conditions.
+A CVAE provides a principled way to learn a continuous latent space \(\mathbf{Z}\in\mathbb{R}^{N\times d_z}\) that captures this multi‐modality and quantifies predictive uncertainty.
 The corresponding Evidence Lower Bound (ELBO) is defined as follows: